dkr88/CemuGLCacheBackup/README.md

 ## Creating a shortcut for Steam in-home streaming:

-To prevent the console from showing an causing the CEMU window to lose focus, use the `_noConsole` variant of the script.
-Then add the CEMU args to enable full screen and upside-down rendering.
+To prevent the console from showing an causing the Cemu window to lose focus, use the `_noConsole` variant of the script.
+Then add the Cemu args to enable full screen and upside-down rendering.

 ```
 Target: